meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 The output pointer for the compilation process is called `HERE`.
 It starts out just after the decompressed data.
-The function that writes out a word into this area is called `COMMA`, since the FORTH word that does this is `,`.
+The function that writes out a word into this area is called `COMMA`, since the Forth word that does this is `,`.

 ```asm
 COMMA: